10yard/dkafe/readme.md

 This project includes:
  - An interactive frontend launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
- - A rom patcher that will automatically generate 27 Donkey Kong hacks using the included patch files.
  - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
  - LUA scripts to interface the front end with MAME allowing for data to pass seamlessly.
+ - A rom patcher that will automatically generate 27 hacks using the included Donkey Kong patch files.
- - 3 new Donkey Kong hacks made specifically for DKAFE:
+ - 3 Donkey Kong hacks made specifically by me for use with DKAFE:
-   - DK Who - Jumpman has regenerated as the next Dr Who and can use the Tardis to teleport through spacetime.
+   - **DK Who and the Daleks** - Jumpman has regenerated as the next Dr Who and can use the Tardis to teleport through spacetime.
-   - DK Lava Panic - Jumpman must keep his cool and move quickly to avoid the rising Lava.
+   - **DK Lava Panic** - Jumpman must keep his cool and move quickly to avoid the rising Lava.
-   - DK Last Man Standing - Lose penalty points instead of lives so don't make a mistake unless you have enough points to survive.
+   - **DK Last Man Standing** - You wil lose penalty points instead of lives so don't make mistakes unless you have earned enough points to survive.

 This project does not include:
  - Roms